 Check Your Thermostat

-Before you call us for A/C repair, make sure your indoor thermostat and is set to “cool”.
-If it isn’t, the A/C is not running and you may merely be running the fan.
+Before you call us for AC repair, make sure your indoor thermostat is set to “cool”.
+If not, then the air conditioning is not on.
+You may merely be running the fan.
 We know you already know that, but sometimes in life, it’s the things we “know” that go easily overlooked!

 Check Your Air Filter